-My mom burst through the emergency room door at St. John’s at the same time as my dad got me on the phone.
-Before that I had been joking with the doctors, saying I had cut my legs shaving.
+Her mom burst through the emergency room door at St. John’s at the same time as her dad got her on the phone.
+Before that she had been joking with the doctors, saying she cut her legs shaving.

-“Oh, my God, look at her legs!” my mom started shouting.
+“Oh, my God, look at her legs!”
+Alma started shouting.

 “Who let that woman in here?”
-I cried.
+Telly blared.

-“Who’s the president, who’s the president?” my dad asked over and over on the phone until the line went dead.
+“Who’s the president, who’s the president?” her dad asked over and over on the phone until the line went dead.

-The next thing I knew my whole family, my sisters, brother, my dad, were all in the room, and the adrenaline wore off fast, completely fast.
-I had been sitting there, not too panicked, when all of a sudden AAARRRGHHHHHH!!
+The next thing she knew her whole family, sisters, brother, dad, were all in the room, and the adrenaline wore off fast, completely fast.
+She had been sitting there, not too panicked, when all of a sudden AAARRRGHHHHHH!!

-Betsy started crying and everyone got so upset about her crying that they put her in my dad’s lap.
-I was left laid out on the table alone in pain and agony until they finally wheeled me away to surgery.
+Betsy started crying and everyone got so upset about her crying that they put her in Fred’s lap.
+Thelma was left laid out on the table alone in pain and agony until they finally wheeled her away to surgery.

-In the end it wasn‘t too bad.
-I cracked my nose and seriously hurt one of my knees.
+In the end, it wasn‘t off the charts.
+She broke her nose and hurt one of her knees.
 It had to be operated on.
-They told me afterwards if I had hit the back of the cement truck instead of the front I would have been decapitated.
+They told her afterwards if she had hit the back of the cement truck instead of the front she would have been decapitated.

-If that had happened and I had been driving a custom convertible Monte Carlo instead of my hard shell, then “HEADLESS GIRL IN TOPLESS CAR” might have been the headline in the next day’s Bay Village Observer.
+If that had happened and she had been driving a custom convertible Monte Carlo instead of her hard shell, then “HEADLESS GIRL IN TOPLESS CAR” would have been the headline in the next day’s Bay Village Observer.